timholds/Manim-Post-Training-Dataset-V2/extractors/sources/LEARNING.md

 need to ensure that the code is actually valid python,

 Inlining needed on al

+## Sanity Checking Code with the Description
+This is actually a great task for a current LLM, since its a matter of doing some fuzzy associate reasoning to compare two pieces of data, the code and the description, and asking it to give a binary answer.
+Even better, going through each row of a dataset and doing this comparison is pretty repetitive, so we are happy to automate it.
+I've also rendered all the samples out with Manim and looked at the videos and images myself.

+# File Storage
+### Should we keep the intermediate files?
+We are combining data from different sources into a single fine tuning dataset.
+We are processing each dataset both individually (removing bad samples) and as an aggregate (removing duplicates).

+Should we store the cleaned source files somewhere?
+I don't care that much about having a repo able to perfectly recreate the  dataset as much as I care about the dataset, but i would like to make the repo logical and easy to use if someone wanted to recreate the dataset for themselves.

+Here are some options as i see it:
+- deduplicate, clean, and validate ALL the sources and store them in one single parquet file.
+Having a single cleaned parquet file is the end goal, but this method requires having all the source extractors working, which is antithical to my plan of getting a simple dataset working then expanding it.
+- clean and validate the dataset sources individually and store each of them as their own parquet file. then use the prepare_data script to deduplicate and combine the cleaned sources.
+This is what we are doing, which works well since we can save cleaned sources as we go.

 # Deduplication
 Do we do this based on the code itself, the description of the code, or both?
 There are actually several different cases and it's not immediately obvious what the best approach is.